Germany's Heiko Maas visits Libya on peace mission | DW | 17.08.2020

 The city could soon become the arena for a major military confrontation, with government troops vowing to take back the city amid threats by Egypt to intervene militarily if they attack.

-European countries would like to see the conflict in the North African nation resolved partly because the lawlessness it has created has allowed people smugglers to operate from there to send migrants over the Mediterranean to Europe.
+European countries would like to see the conflict in the North African nation resolved partly because the lawlessness it has created has allowed people smugglers to use Libya as a base to send migrants over the Mediterranean to Europe.

 Read more: UN expresses 'horror' over reports of Libya mass graves